Fractal-Tess/Svelte-Tauri/README.md

 ## Svelte/Tauri template

-#### A extremely simple bare bones Svelte/Tauri template with some extra additions for ease of use out of the box.
+#### An extremely simple bare bones Svelte/Tauri template with some extra additions for ease of use out of the box.
 The extra additions include packages and systems and functionality such as:
 - Scss
 - Tailwind